brunolm/csharp-to-js/README.md

-# C# equivalent methods in JavaScript
+# C# similar methods in JavaScript

 This project maps some of the methods that we have on C# and what is similar in JavaScript.